Graduate Faculty

 Regulations

-- A member of the graduate committee faculty may not serve on the graduate committee faculty of an academic program in which the member is pursuing a graduate degree or certificate.
+• A member of the Graduate Committee Faculty may not serve in the Graduate Committee Faculty of an academic program in which the member is pursuing a graduate degree or certificate.

-- Individuals who have not been appointed to the Graduate Committee Faculty may not serve on student advisory committees unless special approval is granted by the Dean of the Graduate School.
+• Individuals who have not been appointed to the Graduate Committee Faculty may not serve on student advisory committees unless special approval is granted by the Associate Provost and Dean of the Graduate and Professional School.

 MAINTENANCE OF COMMITTEE MEMBERSHIP

-- Offering other direct and substantial contributions to the graduate programs of the University, such as serving on a Graduate Instruction Committee or performing administrative assignments in graduate education.
+Membership in the Graduate Committee Faculty is maintained only by participating in graduate programs, directing or administering graduate work, doing research and publishing, or by other direct and substantial contributions to the graduate programs of the university – such as through service on a Graduate Instruction Committee or with administrative assignments in graduate education.

 Removal of Graduate Committee Faculty Members

-Graduate Committee Faculty members may lose their posts for one of two reasons: lack of contribution to graduate educations, or voluntary and approved leave of absence or other separation from the university.
-Faculty who fall in the latter category may continue serve on the student’s advisory committee without a co-chair for up to one year, after which the student must secure a current member of the University Graduate Committee Faculty to serve as co- chair.
+The Graduate and Professional Council expects that all Deans, Department Heads, and Chairs of Intercollegiate Faculty will regularly review the Graduate Committee Faculty under their direction and recommend withdrawal of the appointments of any members who no longer merit membership in the Graduate Committee Faculty due to a lack of contribution to graduate education or a voluntary and approved leave of absence or other separation from the university.
+Faculty who fall in the latter category may continue serve on the student’s advisory committee without a co-chair for up to one year, after which the student must secure a current member of the Graduate Committee Faculty to serve as co- chair.
+Extensions beyond the one-year period can be granted with additional approval by the Associate Provost and Dean of the Graduate and Professional School.

 The Department Head or Chair of intercollegiate faculty shall notify any faculty member who is non-voluntarily removed from the roles of the Graduate Committee Faculty, and the faculty member has the right to appeal his/her removal through University Rule 12.99.99.M0.01 (Faculty Grievances Procedures).